There are no great things to be done. Only small things with great love.

 Member contributions can be designated specifically directed to Episcopal Relief and Development HERE.

 Learn more about Episcopal Relief and Development.

 Saint Mark’s Outreach provides collection boxes to raise donations for United Thank Offering (UTO).
 Members are asked to save coins in the boxes and they are then collected at a special ceremony during a Sunday service.
-A national committee designates how the funds will be distributed to applicants.
+The Executive Council of The Episcopal Church (TEC) designates how the funds will be distributed to applicants.

 Episcopal Migration Ministries networks across the country to help with the re-settlement of individuals and families moving to the United States.They are also a strong advocacy voice regarding the migration movement.

 Learn more about Episcopal Migration Ministries.